-Hughes Juniper is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
-It has attractive silvery blue evergreen foliage.
-The scale-like sprays of foliage are highly ornamental and turn bluish-green in the fall, which persists throughout the winter.
+Broadmoor Juniper is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
+It has attractive grayish green evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain grayish green throughout the winter.
+It produces blue berries from late spring to late winter.